oats-center/pea-pod/Step-1 Gateway and Computer Setup/Step-1 Instructions.md

 ### Locate and connect to network

 1. Similar to how one may go about setting up a printer at home, the first step is to locate and connect to the local network of the device.
 To do this open your personal computer's network settings, which is wherever you would go to connect to a new Wi-Fi.
-In the case of a printer the network may be called something like "HP-ENVY5000", but in this case the default network name will appear in your Wi-Fi network list as "Rakwireless_XXXX" with the last 4 XXXX digits representing the MAC address (an identifier) of your gateway/Pi.
+In the case of a printer the network may be called something like `HP-ENVY5000`, but in this case the default network name will appear in your Wi-Fi network list as `Rakwireless_XXXX` with the last 4 XXXX digits representing the MAC address (an identifier) of your gateway/Pi.
 After locating and selecting the network, you will be prompted to input the password.
 The default password for the local network is ***rakwireless***.
 An example can be seen in the image below.

 ![Screen Shot 2023-03-01 at 9 56 29 PM](https://user-images.githubusercontent.com/126691160/222512913-850ad311-5929-466b-bcb9-e09d09c00f9f.png)